deltachat/securejoin/source/new.rst

 More precisely:

+..
+  TODO: Alice also adds the grpid, not only the name See src/securejoin.rs:103
 - in step 1 Alice adds the metadata ``INVITE=<groupname>``.
   Where ``<groupname>`` is the name of the group ``GROUP``.